Cohousing Canberra is the latest group to join SEE-Change.

 Why have we chosen the inner north?

-Most group members currently live in the inner north and want to stay close to family and friends in an area they know well.
+Many group members currently live in the inner north and want to stay close to family and friends in an area they know well.
 The inner north also has some excellent open spaces, a good bike path system and access to the light rail and many local shopping areas.

 What would it look like?

 The final form of the cohousing project will depend upon the land purchased.
 However many members have expressed interest in owning a compact separate-title townhouse or terrace with a private courtyard.
+These attitudes can be explored further in design workshops.

 Cohousing Denmark 2008.
 Image from Flickr Seler+Seler